 Chili—with vegetables, lean protein and beans—is a complete, satisfying and nutritious one-pot meal.
-If desired, you can substitute an equal amount of sweet potatoes for the squash, and use any variety of beans.
+If desired, you can substitute an equal amount of sweet potatoes for butternut squash, and use any variety of beans.
 Serve over rice or a baked potato.

 1. In a large saucepan over medium-high heat, heat the oil.
 Add the onion and sauté for 3 minutes, until softened.
 Add the garlic, chili powder, cumin and jalapeño and sauté for 2 minutes, until fragrant.
 If using ground turkey, stir it in, breaking it up with the back of a wooden spoon, and sauté until no longer pink, about 3 minutes.